Bagi763/Bagi763/README.md

 Hello Everyone, My Name is Bagi

-Creator of Some Discord Bots (Using Scratch for Discord) and Servers (Scratch Brasil for Example)
+Creator of Some Discord Bots (Using Scratch for Discord) and Servers (Scratch Brasil for Example) and Be!!(https://github.com/be-rep)

 The Languages That I Currently Know is: Scratch, Scratch for Discord, Python